jwang11/containerd-code-analysis/content服务.md

 	)

 	defer func(msg *api.WriteContentResponse) {
-		// pump through the last message if no error was encountered if err != nil {
-			if s, ok := status.FromError(err); ok && s.Code() != codes.AlreadyExists {
-				// TODO(stevvooe): Really need a log line here to track which
-				// errors are actually causing failure on the server side.
-May want
-				// to configure the service with an interceptor to make this work
-				// identically across all GRPC methods.
-				//
-				// This is pretty noisy, so we can remove it but leave it for now. log.G(ctx).WithError(err).Error("(*service).Write failed")
-			}

-			return
-		}

 		err = session.Send(msg)
 	}(&msg)

 	// handle the very first request!
 	req, err = session.Recv()
-	if err != nil {
-		return err
-	}

 	ref = req.Ref

-	if ref == "" {
-		return status.Errorf(codes.InvalidArgument, "first message must have a reference") }

 	fields := logrus.Fields{
 		"ref": ref,